keyobs/pocket-pbt/README.md

 ## 💻 Developper Setup

+Project is open-source.

 Built with React and Vite.
-Project is open-source.
+Enforce pnpm use.

 To get started and contribute, follow these steps: